 Organization involves, among other things, straightening up clutter and discarding trash.
 But effective organization is so much more than that.

 Good organization means creating systems and procedures for all the different parts of your business.
-It means getting your whole team on the same page.
+Organizing your business means getting your whole team on the same page.
 And it means taking steps to become more productive and profitable.

 For a small business, administrative projects like these can be tough to budget for – in both time and money.
 Without expendable cash and a large staff, fighting disorganization can feel like an ongoing battle.